 - Asking for money to buy cocaine without the ability to repay it

 - Regretting the decisions, you make while under the influence of cocaine.

 - Stealing, lying, or breaking the law to get cocaine.

 - Choosing cocaine over your interests

 The Dangers of Cocaine Addiction

 Side effects of cocaine use include:

 If you think you’re dependent on cocaine, seek treatment today.
-Our addiction recovery center in California is designed to help you gain the knowledge, courage, and determination you need to maintain a drug-free lifestyle, while taking into account your individual needs to ensure you reach your goal of recovery.
+Our addiction recovery center in California is designed to help you gain the knowledge, courage, and determination you need to maintain a drug-free lifestyle while considering your individual needs to ensure you reach your goal of recovery.
 Facing your addiction alone can be overwhelming.
 Cycles of Change Recovery Services is here to help.
-Fill out this form or call us at 9494847451.
+Fill out this form or call us at (661) 630-4176.